MaySoMusician/feather-memoir/.openhands/microagents/repo.md

 ## Branch rules

 - The "master/main" branch is named `default`.
-Notice that this naming convention doesn't follow the today's widely-accepted git/github workflow standard.
+Notice that this naming convention doesn't follow today's widely-accepted git/github workflow standard.
 Your work mostly will start from this branch unless otherwise stated, so be sure to pull all the remote changes before starting to work!
 - The branch of your (i.e. OpenHands's) sessions should be named `openhands/<describe your work>`.

 ## Commit rules